 - After over a decade in which millions of people have been vaping, a sudden spate of respiratory illnesses breaks out in the USA, including six deaths at the time of writing.

-- The evidence strongly suggests that this is linked to products bought on the black market, likely to be cannabis/THC containing liquids.
-It is highly likely that the cause is the use of oils in liquid, which is known to cause respiratory illness when inhaled.
+- The evidence strongly suggests shows that this is linked to products bought on the black market, likely to be cannabis/THC containing liquids.
+It is highly likely that the cause is the use of vitamin in liquid, which is known to cause respiratory illness when inhaled.
 UPDATE: A recent test of lung tissue found 100% contained Vitamin E Acetate, used to cut illicit cannabis products.

 - This is difficult to establish entirely because, as Professor Polosa pointed out recently, US vapers can face criminal prosecution and the loss of healthcare (at the time they need it most) if they admit to using illegal products containing THC.